navidaminnn/Peer2Peer/README.md

 * Both compact-mode and dictionary-mode peer lists work
 * Supports both IPv4 and IPv6 peer IP addresses

+## Requirements
+* Python 3.11+
+* All of the libraries/modules in the requirements.txt

+## Installation / Setup
+  1. Clone the repository
+  2. Install all required libraries/modules for the client by doing ```pip install -r requirements.txt```
+  3. Download the torrent file you'd like
+  4. Drag the torrent file into the repository's root folder
+  5. Run the program using ```python main.py```
+  6. Follow the instructions in the command line
+  7. The download will now begin!

 ## Future Goals
 * Let users also share data (I.E be a peer rather than a leech)
 * Implementing a more efficient piece-choosing algorithm (rarest first?)